 When Alfred died, May Cloherty found herself with four sons to raise: Paddy, Arnold, Wyndham and Freddie, the youngest, who was just five years old.
 She sold the hotel and managed to get her sons educated at the Duke of York Royal Military Academy in Dover where she herself got the job as Matron.
 Like their father, who had also once been at school there, all four spent time in the military.

-May died suddenly in 1961 in Árainn, while Wyndham was on board a ship, emigrating to New Zealand.
-She was buried beside Alfred in Relig Chill Éinne, a graveyard by the sea at the eastern end of Árainn.
+May died suddenly in May 1961 in Árainn, while Wyndham was on board a ship, emigrating to New Zealand.
+She was 73 years old and was laid to rest beside Alfred in Relig Chill Éinne, a graveyard by the sea at the eastern end of Árainn.
 Many Islanders still remember May as a friendly, stylish woman whose only weakness was a love for nice hats.